Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

 While it is true that the maritime container has become the workhorse of international trade, other types of containers are found in certain modes, most notably in the airline industry.
 High labor costs and the slowness of loading planes that require a very rapid turnaround made the industry very receptive to the concept of a loading unit of standard dimensions designed to fit the specific shape of the bellyhold.
-The maritime container was too heavy and did not fit the rounded configuration of a plane’s fuselage, and thus a box specific to the needs of the airlines was required.
+The maritime container was too heavy and did not fit the rounded configuration of a plane fuselage, and thus a box specific to the needs of the airlines was required.
 The major breakthrough came with the introduction of wide-bodied aircraft in the late 1970s.
-Lightweight aluminum boxes, called unit load devices, could be filled with passenger’s baggage or parcels and freight, and loaded into the holds of the planes using tracking that requires little human assistance.
+Lightweight aluminum boxes, called unit load devices, could be filled with luggage or parcels and freight, and loaded into the holds of the planes using tracking that requires little human assistance.

-Containerization represents a revolution in the freight transport industry, facilitating economies of scale and improved handling speed and throughput.
-Containerized traffic surged since the 1990s.
-This underlines the adoption of the container as a dominant means to ship products on international and national markets, particularly for non-bulk commodities where the container accounts for more than 90% of all movements.
+Containerization represented a revolution in the freight transport industry, facilitating economies of scale and improved handling speed and throughput.
+Containerized traffic has surged since the 1990s.
+This underlines the adoption of the container as a dominant means to ship products on international and national markets, particularly for non-bulk commodities, where the container accounts for more than 90% of all movements.
 Containerization leans on growth factors mainly related to globalization, substitution from breakbulk, and, more recently, the setting of intermediate transshipment hubs.
 Although containerization initially superimposed itself over existing transportation systems, it created its own unique system of exclusive modes and terminals.
 Thus, the container became a standard unit around which a new transportation system was built.

 4. Advantages and Challenges of Containerization